MrEddX/docs.chatrix.one/docs/index.en.md

 ![Welcome](resources/img/welcome-wh.jpeg#only-light){ width="800" }
 ![Welcome](resources/img/welcome-bk.jpeg#only-dark){ width="800" }

 Hello and welcome to **Chatrix.One**!
-Bulgarian **XMPP** server for free, end-to-end encrypted communication, without telemetry and ads.
-Send messages, emojis, pictures and files freely.
+Bulgarian **XMPP** server for free, end-to-end encrypted communication, without telemetry and no ads.
+Freely send messages, emojis, pictures and files.
 Enjoy quality voice communication and real-time video.
 Wishing you pleasant moments with your family, friends and loved ones!

 ## Why **Chatrix.One?**